Prof. Shahla Ali

 Biography

-Shahla has been engaged in dispute resolution reform at the regional and global levels including with USAID, IFC/World Bank and the United Nations on issues pertaining to access to justice, peace process negotiation training, financial dispute resolution and land use conflict resolution.
-She has served on the UN Funds and Programs Ombuds roster, the IFC/CAO Asian community mediation team, the Academic Council of the Institute for Transnational Arbitration, UNCITRAL Working Group II, the International Task Force on Mixed Mode Dispute Resolution and IBA’s Investor-State Mediation Rules drafting committee.
-Regionally, she has served as a member of the Department of Justice’s (HK) Mediation Regulatory Framework Sub-Committee, the HK Financial Dispute Resolution Appointments Committee, HKIAC’s Women in International Arbitration Committee, and the Executive Committee of the Asia-Pacific Mediation Forum.
+Professor Ali has been engaged in dispute resolution reform at the regional and global levels.
+She serves as a designated delegate to the United Nations Commission on International Trade Law (UNCITRAL) Working Group on Dispute Resolution Reform, a global arbitrator for the UN Funds and Programs and an expert consultant for the Asian Development Bank (ADB), the Asian Infrastructure Investment Bank (AIIB), the World Bank Group (IFC/WB) and USAID.
+She co-drafted the IBA’s Investor-State Mediation Rules, co-designed the AIIB’s internal mediation framework, and is Chair of the American Society of International Law (ASIL) Non-Proliferation and Arms Control group.
+She serves on the Academic Council of the Institute for Transnational Arbitration and the International Task Force on Mixed Mode Dispute Resolution.
+Regionally, she served as a member of the Department of Justice’s (HK) Mediation Regulatory Framework Sub-Committee, the HK Financial Dispute Resolution Appointments Committee and HKIAC’s Women in International Arbitration Committee, the International Centre for Dispute Resolution (ICDR) China Committee, and the Executive Committee of the Asia-Pacific Mediation Forum.

 Publications